marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/assembly.md

       Vacuum cart setup
     </p>

-#### Step 7: Begin Testing
+#### Step 8: Begin Testing
 {: .fw-700 }

 The system will continue to pump down with time.
-Once the vaccuum stabilizes, begin testing and data collection!
+Once the vacuum stabilizes, begin testing and data collection!

 {: .note }
-> If you notice that the pressure seems to be very high (ie. not at low vaccuum), then take the time to investigate where a loose interconect may be.
+> If you notice that the pressure seems to be very high (ie. not at low vacuum), then take the time to investigate where a loose interconnect may be.
 Most commonly, the c-clamp is loose.